sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/monitor-server-resources.md

     parent: observe-schedule
 ---

-Sensu [checks][3] are commands (or scripts) the Sensu agent executes that output data and produce an exit code to indicate a state.
+Sensu [checks][3] are commands or scripts the Sensu agent executes that output data and produce an exit code to indicate a state.

-You can use checks to monitor server resources (for example, to learn how much disk space you have left), services, and application health (for example, to check whether NGINX is running) and [collect and analyze metrics][7].
+You can use checks to monitor server resources, services, and application health, such as remaining disk space and whether NGINX is running.
-This guide includes two check examples to help you monitor server resources (specifically, CPU usage and NGINX status).
+This guide includes two check examples to help you monitor server resources: specifically, CPU usage and NGINX status.

+## Requirements

-To follow this guide, you’ll need to [install][4] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+To follow this guide, install the Sensu [backend][4], make sure at least one Sensu [agent][17] is running, and configure [sensuctl][18] to connect to the backend as the [`admin` user][19].

 ## Configure a Sensu entity

-Every Sensu agent has a defined set of [subscriptions][8] that determine which checks the agent will execute.
+Every Sensu agent has a defined set of subscriptions that determine which checks the agent will execute.
 For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
 To run the CPU and NGINX webserver checks, you'll need a Sensu entity with the subscriptions `system` and `webserver`.